scikit-image/skimage-tutorials/README.md

 A collection of tutorials for the [scikit-image](http://skimage.org) package.

-Start the notebook server with:
+Start the notebook server *from the same directory as this README* with:

     ipython notebook